-Most employers wouldn’t take on an under-skilled worker, yet many are reluctant to invest in ongoing training for the skilled workers that they have.
-As workplace technologies and processes evolve, this lack of ongoing training leaves once skilled workers lagging behind.
+Most employers wouldn’t take on an under-skilled worker, yet many are reluctant to invest in ongoing job training for the skilled workers that they have.
+As workplace technologies and processes evolve, this lack of effective training programs leaves once skilled workers lagging behind.

-How can a business compete with a weaker workforce than its competitors?
+How can an organization compete with a workforce weaker than its competitors?
 The short answer is that it’s somewhere between difficult and impossible!